DVCone/flutter_course/courses/Section 2.md

       paramName(name);
 }

-void paramName(String? paramname) {
+void paramName(String?
+ParamName) {
-      debugPrint(paramname);
+      debugPrint(ParamName);
 }
 ```

 &emsp;
 ## **13. Object Oriented Programming (OOP)**
 <p>
-OOP or Object Oriented Programming paradigm is to make everything is object secquently and very helpful in manageable dart project because with this concepts will make the project easy to use
+OOP or Object Oriented Programming paradigm is to make everything is object sequently and very helpful in manageable dart project because with this concepts will make the project easy to use
 and maintenance.
 </p>